 We recommend that you dispense medication to your child before or after the school day.
 (Most physicians can provide a prescription for 12-hour dosages of medication.)
-If medication must be dispensed at the School, we will use the following guidelines:
+If medication must be dispensed at the School, we will do our best to provide your child their medication as requested and we will use the following guidelines:

-→ Medication must be signed in on the daily medication log, located in the front office, and given to a member of our management team at the front desk.
-Additional forms may also be required by state licensing or other government agencies.

-→ Prescription medications must be in their original packaging or container and be clearly labeled with dispensing/dosage instructions and your child's first and last name.

-→ Nonprescription, or "over the counter" (OTC) medications can only be administered according to the label instructions, including recommended age-appropriate dosages.
+- → Medication must be signed in on the daily medication log, located in the front office, and given to a member of our management team at the front desk.
+Additional forms may also be required by state licensing or other government agencies. - → Prescription medications must be in their original packaging or container and be clearly labeled with dispensing/dosage instructions and your child's first and last name. - →Nonprescription, or "over the counter" (OTC) medications can only be administered according to the label instructions, including recommended age-appropriate dosages.
 Nonprescription medications must be in their original packaging or container and be clearly labeled with your child's first and last name and the date it was brought to the school.
-No OTC medications will be given for longer than 2 weeks without written permission from a physician.

-→ If your child requires ongoing medication, please complete the Ongoing Medication Form, available from the School Director.
-Additional forms may also be required by state licensing or other government agencies.

-→ If your child has an adverse reaction to medication, we will document his or her symptoms and call you for immediate pick up.
+No OTC medications will be given for longer than 2 weeks without written permission from a physician. - →If your child requires ongoing medication, please complete the Ongoing Medication Form, available from the School Director.
+Additional forms may also be required by state licensing or other government agencies. - → If your child has an adverse reaction to medication, we will document his or her symptoms and call you for immediate pick up.